top of page

 Susie Collingbourne

-My work explores the relationship between landscape and memory, mountainous horizons and emotion.
-With influences as diverse as Joan Eardley, Victoria Crowe and Robert Kushner, I love the creative exploration of complex, contrasting and often conflicting layers and textures.
-I paint instinctively and freely, predominantly using acrylic paint on canvas, sometimes with the addition of gold leaf or collage from old maps.
+My work explores the relationship between landscape and memory, horizons and emotion.
+I love the creative exploration of dramatic weather and scenery, capturing the beauty of a glimpse of sunlight through a dark cloud, or a golden reflection on deep distant water.
+I paint where I love being: the Scottish outdoors with its mountains, lochs, beaches and thunderous skies.
+I paint instinctively and loosely, predominantly using acrylic paint on canvas, sometimes with the addition of gold leaf.

 • Instagram